 2013 Lincoln MKZ Review

-The redesigned 2013 Lincoln MKZ offers attractive exterior styling and a lot of standard features, but auto reviewers say that the new MKZ also has floaty handling and confusing tech features.
+The 2013 Lincoln MKZ offers attractive exterior styling and a lot of standard features, according to reviewers, but they say that it has floaty handling and confusing tech features.

-The 2013 Lincoln MKZ is available with a turbocharged four-cylinder engine or a more powerful V6 engine.
-While critics say the turbo-four is sufficient, most prefer the V6’s ample power.
-A six-speed automatic transmission is standard on both models, and reviewers agree that it shifts smoothly.
-The MKZ gets up to 22/33 mpg city/highway with the turbo-four, which is quite good for an upscale midsize car.
+The MKZ is available with a turbocharged four-cylinder engine or a more powerful V6 engine.
+While test drivers say the turbo-four is sufficient, most prefer the V6’s ample power.
+A six-speed automatic transmission is standard on both models, and automotive critics agree that it shifts smoothly.
+The Lincoln MKZ gets up to 22/33 mpg city/highway with the turbo-four, which is quite good for an upscale midsize car.
 Additionally, the MKZ's strong reliability ratings are among the best in the class.
 Unfortunately, many test drivers say that the redesigned MKZ’s handling doesn’t live up to their expectations.
 They note that the MKZ doesn’t corner as well as other upscale midsize cars, and that it rides harshly over bumps and road imperfections.

-Critics say that the new MKZ has a clean, flowing interior design that’s built with high-quality materials.
-Reviewers like that the MKZ’s shifter has been replaced by buttons on the dash, saying that the push-button transmission is easy to use, and that the lack of a shifter increases usable space in the center console.
-Trunk space is also quite good for the class, but many reviewers say that the MKZ’s interior isn’t spacious enough.
+Test drivers say that the 2013 Lincoln MKZ has a clean, flowing interior design that’s built with high-quality materials.
+They like that the MKZ’s shifter has been replaced by buttons on the dash, saying that the push-button transmission is easy to use, and that the lack of a shifter increases usable space in the center console.
+Trunk space is also quite good for the class, but many critics say that the 2013 MKZ’s interior isn’t spacious enough.
 One critic says that the front seats are too narrow, while others comment that the second row is cramped and that the MKZ’s sloping roofline cuts into back-seat headroom.
 The MKZ’s MyLincoln Touch infotainment system also draws complaints, as test drivers say that it responds slowly to inputs and can be difficult to use.
 The MKZ comes standard with wood trim, dual-zone automatic climate control and an 11-speaker stereo with satellite radio, two USB ports and an 8-inch touch-screen display.
 Options and features available on higher trims include a moonroof, parking sensors, a backup camera, navigation and a blind spot monitoring system.

 - "If the Lexus ES is the target, we'd guess drivers will prefer the MKZ by a good margin.
 If design and flashy tech sell, then Lincoln will get some regular luxury buyers, too, though the brand's baggage is a lot heavier than just product." -- AutoWeek